nshimaza/webex-teams-api/README.md

 ```

 Following example is calling List Membership API which returns membership between
-Spark spaces (Room) and Spark users (Person).
+Rooms and users (Person).
 You can extract each Membership from
 Conduit pipe.
 The streamEntityWithFilter automatically performs pagenation when it is
 asked more element and last response indicated subsequent page in HTTP Link Header.